 What's it like today?

-They were sold with a 9-pin dot matrix printer that provided both sheed feed for single sheets and tractor feed for continuous sheets.
+The PCW8256 was sold with a 9-pin dot matrix printer that provided both sheed feed for single sheets and tractor feed for continuous sheets.
 It could print at 90 cps (characters per second) in draft quality, or 20 cps in near-letter quality, although all 9-pin printers of the era produced nothing like to quality of 24-pin dot matrix printers).
 Owners could purchase a daisy-wheel printer or a graph plotter from Amstrad if they required better and faster printing.

 Due to runaway sales success, various expansion options and peripherals became available.
 A PCW8256 owner could upgrade the RAM to 512K for £50, or add a second internal floppy drive for £100.
 Available accessories included external 3.5" floppy drives, light pens, mice, graphics tablets, and a serial interface (£50) for connecting a modem or non-Amstrad printer.
 These accessories typically plugged into the expansion slot at the back of the monitor.